Alison Stewart (As the World Turns): 2007–2010

 Alison receives a text message from Lucy Montgomery, who is back in Oakdale in search of a bone marrow transplant for her brother Johnny.
 Alison agrees to test possible donors secretly, knowing she could get arrested for doing it unauthorized.
 She reserves a room at the Lakeview for Lucy and Johnny under her name.
 She arrives at the Hughes' house to get a sample from Casey, where he tells her of his plans for a New Year's Eve date with his ex-girlfriend Maddie.
 Alison, clearly jealous, claims that she has a date for New Year's Eve as well, with a man she works with.

 Later, while Lucy and Johnny are out for a walk, Alison enters the Lakeview room to research anonymous donors on Lucy's laptop.
 Casey sees her and follows her upstairs, wanting to know the truth about her plans for New Year's Eve.
 He does not believe Alison when she says she got the hotel room for her and her date.
 Finally, out of frustration, she says she got the room in the hopes that Casey would want to spend the night with her.
 When Casey does not believe her, she kisses him to convince him it is true.
 They end up on the bed with Casey naked and Alison in her underwear, but she pulls away and gets out of bed before they can have sex.
 She says she does not want to sleep with him while lying to him.
 Casey expresses disappointment that she is keeping secrets from him.
 Alison promises to tell him the truth when the time is right, and they part amicably.

 Maddie, who had to stop at her brother Henry's hotel room to get her cell phone, hears Casey and Alison together in the room.
 She later meets Casey downstairs and, crying, tells him she knows he is sleeping with Alison.

 Days later, Casey approaches Maddie at Al's Diner and apologizes for hurting her, then tries to convince her that nothing happened between him and Alison.
 Maddie is angry and irrational and refuses to hear it, convinced that Casey has a thing for Alison.
-Later Casey meets Alison at the park and tells her that him and Maddie are not right for each other because he is not good enough for her.
+Later Casey meets Alison at the park and tells her that he and Maddie are not right for each other because he is not good enough for her.
 He also expresses a desire to start a relationship with Ali.
 Alison is afraid of having a relationship with Casey and insists that he gets back together with Maddie.
 She approaches Maddie outside Al's Diner and tells her she and Casey are just friends.
 Maddie is not convinced and walks away.